RTMP Errata and Addenda July 2024

 The meaning of "target resource" is implementation-specific and is the prerogative of the server.

 Interoperability Note: Some client implementations incorrectly presume the server's interpretation of the path component of the URI, specifically by presuming the number of path segments that identify the target resource and setting tcUrl accordingly.
 These clients then incorrectly interpret the remaining path segments of the original URI as identifying a secondary resource (such as the name of a stream to play or publish via the connection to the target resource).
-This behavior is not in keeping with the spirit of generic URIs (particularly that the authority governs its namespace), is not interoperable, and is NOT RECOMMENDED.
+This behavior is not in keeping with the spirit of URIs (particularly that the authority governs its namespace), is not interoperable, and is NOT RECOMMENDED.
 Such secondary resources, when encoded in a URI, should instead be identified by the fragment component as described in [RTMP-URIS].
 The full path and optional query components from the original URI SHOULD be preserved in tcUrl.

-Per Security Considerations (Section 9), the client SHOULD strip any userinfo and fragment components from the URI before sending it in tcUrl.
+Per Security Considerations (Section 10), the client SHOULD strip any userinfo and fragment components from the URI before sending it in tcUrl.

-7.1.3. app
+8.1.3. app

 The app property of the connect command's Command Object is REQUIRED.
 Its value is a string indicating the abstract target application resource to which the client is connecting.
-Unless the client has prior knowledge to the contrary of the server's specific implementation, app SHOULD be set to the path component of the URI to which the client is connecting, not including the leading slash (if any).
+Unless the client has prior knowledge to the contrary of the server's specific implementation, app SHOULD be set to the path and optional query components of the URI to which the client is connecting, not including the leading slash of the path (if any).

 The meaning of "target application resource" is implementation-specific and is the prerogative of the server.

-7.1.4.
+8.1.4.
 Codec Negotiation

 The videoCodecs and audioCodecs properties of the connect command's Command Object are bit fields representing the video and audio codecs, respectively, that the client is able and willing to receive.
 These properties are OPTIONAL and each defaults to 0 (that is, no bits set, so no codecs indicated).
 The values for these fields are enumerated in Section 7.2.1.1 of [RTMP]; multiple codecs are combined with bitwise-or.